 The sleek, industrial city of Eindhoven is home to two clubs, both more than a century old.

-Current champions PSV dominated the Dutch game in the late 1980s and mid 2000s, both times under renowned coach Guus Hiddink.
+Champions in 2018, PSV dominated the Dutch game in the late 1980s and mid 2000s, both times under renowned coach Guus Hiddink.

 Though the unusual Guuseum, set up by South Koreans in Hiddink’s home town of Varsseveld after the World Cup of 2002, has since closed, a PSV Museum was opened in Eindhoven in 2013 as part of the club’s centenary celebrations.

 The story of Holland’s second most titled team is linked to the company they are named after, Philips.